microsoft/rushstack/libraries/ts-command-line/README.md

   public constructor() {
     super({
       toolFilename: 'widget',
-      toolDescription: 'Documentation for the "widget" tool'
+      toolDescription: 'The widget tool is really great.'
     });

     this.addAction(new PushAction());